How to arrange a trip to Marrakech

 1. By flight

-The main hub in Morocco is Casablanca, but several low-cost companies serve Marrakech from European countries, so it’s effortless to find good deals to spend there a weekend.
+The main hub in Morocco is Casablanca, but several low-cost companies serve Marrakech from European countries, so it’s effortless to find good deals to spend a weekend there.
 Marrakech is also served by domestic and some international flights mainly operated by the Royal Air Maroc.

 The easiest and effortless way to reach your accommodation from the airport is to book in advance a private transfer using the web platforms GetYourGuide, Viator (where you can find many deals and companies) or the company Navette Casablanca.